AlfonsoRReyes/RR-PeerAsmnt2-NOAA_Storm/inst/notebooks/01-main.md

 # ... with 902,287 more rows
 ```

-We converts the thousands to millions of US$ and only one variable, the total economic damage.
+We convert the thousands to millions of US$ and only one variable, the total economic damage.

 ```r